MaloLM/custom-portfolio-website/README.md

 This command will ask for configuration questions:
 === Project Setup
-?

 Which Firebase features do you want to set up for this directory?
 Press Space to select features, then Enter to confirm your choices.

 - Realtime Database: Configure a security rules file for Realtime Database and (optionally) provision default instance
 - Hosting: Configure files for Firebase Hosting and (optionally) set up GitHub Action deploys
 - Storage: Configure a security rules file for Cloud Storage

-?
 Please select an option: Use an existing project
-?

 Select a default Firebase project for this directory: your_firebase_project_name among selection

 === Database Setup
-?

 What file should be used for Realtime Database Security Rules? database.rules.json

 === Hosting Setup

-?
-What do you want to use as your public directory? dist ?
-Configure as a single-page app (rewrite all urls to /index.html)?
-Yes ?
-Set up automatic builds and deploys with GitHub?
+What do you want to use as your public directory ? dist

+Configure as a single-page app (rewrite all urls to /index.html) ?
+Yes

+Set up automatic builds and deploys with GitHub ?
 No

 === Storage Setup

 ?
 What file should be used for Storage Rules? storage.rules

 4. Compiles and hot-reloads to check the app is working locally